Samara Joy

 Samara Joy McLendon (born November 11, 1999) is an American jazz singer.
 She released her self-titled debut album in 2021 and was subsequently named Best New Artist by JazzTimes.
-Her second album, Linger Awhile, was released in September 2022 and won the award for Best Jazz Vocal Album at the 2023 Grammy Awards, where she was also named Best New Artist.
-She was the second jazz musician to win the award.

-Biography
+Her second album, Linger Awhile (2022), reached number one on the Billboard Jazz Albums chart.
+She has received five Grammy Awards, including Best New Artist in 2023, and two wins each for Best Jazz Vocal Album (2023 and 2025) and Best Jazz Performance (2024 and 2025).

+Early life and education

 A native of the Castle Hill neighborhood of the Bronx, New York City, Joy was born in 1999 into a musical family.
 Her paternal grandparents, Elder Goldwire and Ruth McLendon, were founders of Philadelphia gospel group The Savettes.
-Her grandfather, Elder Goldwire McLendon was also a finalist on season 3 of BET's Gospel Talent show, Sunday Best.
+Her grandfather, Elder Goldwire McLendon was also a finalist on season 3 of BET's Gospel Talent show Sunday Best.
 Her father—a vocalist and bass player who has toured with gospel musician Andraé Crouch—introduced her to gospel greats such as The Clark Sisters, and soul and Motown music.
 She attended Fordham High School for the Arts and performed in its jazz band.
-During this time, she won Best Vocalist Essentially Ellington festival, a high school competition hosted by Jazz at Lincoln Center.
+During this time, she won Best Vocalist at the Essentially Ellington festival, a high school competition hosted by Jazz at Lincoln Center.

 She first encountered jazz in a meaningful way when she enrolled in the jazz program at SUNY's Purchase College as a voice major, and was named an Ella Fitzgerald Scholar.
-Friends there introduced her to the great jazz vocalists including Sarah Vaughan and Fitzgerald, and such instrumentalists as Kenny Washington, Jon Faddis (with whom she studied), and Ingrid Jensen.
+Friends there introduced her to the recordings of great jazz vocalists including Sarah Vaughan and Fitzgerald, and such instrumentalists as Kenny Washington, Jon Faddis (with whom she studied), and Ingrid Jensen.